-Both fibrex® and fiberglass (Ultrex®) have different properties that give them advantages in the replacement window market.
-Both are superior to standard vinyl, with better energy efficiency, durability and strength.
-But comparing fibrex to fiberglass isn’t always easy, with so many biased articles floating around on the internet.
-We sell and install fibrex (Renewal by Andersen) windows vs fiberglass (Marvin) replacement windows.
-To help understand the differences we’ve put together an article explaining the advantages.
+When it comes to replacing your windows both Fibrex® and fiberglass (Ultrex®) have different properties that give them advantages to standard vinyl windows.
+Both have a longer lifespan, with better energy efficiency, durability and strength.
+However, comparing Fibrex® to fiberglass isn’t always easy with so many biased articles floating around on the internet.
+We sell and install Fibrex® (Renewal by Andersen) windows vs fiberglass (Marvin) replacement windows.
+To help homeowners understand the differences we’ve put together an article explaining the advantages of each window.

-Fiberglass frames are painted and may need regular maintenance.
+- Fiberglass frames are painted and may need regular maintenance.

-Fiberglass can only be made into straight lineals.
+- Fiberglass can only be made into straight lineals.

-Fiberglass is a thermoset material and cannot be reformed into new profiles
+- Fiberglass is a thermoset material and cannot be reformed into new profiles.

-Few color choices & optional features
+- Few color choices & optional features.

-Higher price compared to vinyl
+- Higher price compared to vinyl.